Collective Worship

 We actively involve students in leading collective worship, whether through readings, prayers, drama or sharing their own thoughts and experiences.

-During collective worship led by St James church we use the key question for the week and make links with parables, or passages from the bible.
+During weekly collective worship led by St James church, we use the key question for the week and make links with parables, or passages from the bible.
 We also attend St James church once a term, four times a year, where classes contribute to the service through readings, prayers and song.
+We have representatives from Pathways and Muswell Hill Methodist church lead worship each term.

 Parents and community involvement